 Each year thousands of researchers visit the reference library in search of genealogical or other historical topics.
 Library registration desk volunteers offer a friendly welcome, register patrons and provide directions to a variety of resources.
-Learn about researchers' projects and trigger your own fact-finding missions.

 Filing, data entry, fact-checking, organizing supplies, conducting mailings, preparing materials, re-foldering documents, taking photographs and doing research are all tasks completed by volunteers working behind-the-scenes.
-Though the work is often not glamorous, volunteers in these assignments help to make historical information available to the public.

 If you have an unusual, specialized or historically-related skill to share, complete a volunteer application to let us know!